 Our research project was all about creating fast software middleboxes, and more generally fast virtual network functions (VNFs).
-To handle middleboxes features like IDS, Firewall, DPI on a datacenter or near a core router, one has to use either multiple general purpose processors (like computers), or fast boxes mostly based on NPU or FPGA which are not really upgradable.
+To handle middleboxes features like IDS, Firewall, DPI on a datacenter or near a core router, one has to use either multiple general purpose processors, or fast boxes mostly based on NPU or FPGA which are not really upgradable.
 Our goal is to come with a software architecture which would be able to handle very fast speed (~100Gbits/seconds) for any kind of VNFs on commodity hardware.

 Since then, we extended FastClick to unify the classification, session mappings and stack services on behalf of the VNFs.
 This does not only lead to convenient services for VNFs developers, it also allows to minimize and factorize the classification, avoiding redundant operations across VMs.
 The stack allows for on-the-fly modification of any flow (such as HTTP or TCP flows), managing SEQs and ACKs on behalf of the user.
 A presentation poster has been accepted at EuroSys 2018.
 A subsequent invited paper has been presented at HPSR 2018.
 The codename of the implementation is MiddleClick.

-Finally, to enable efficient usage of the infrastructure around the dataplane itself, I collaborated with people at the KTH Institute of Technology to come up with NSDI 2018..
+To enable efficient usage of the infrastructure around the dataplane itself, I collaborated with people at the KTH Institute of Technology to come up with NSDI 2018..
 Metron is a controller that enables to offload classification inside SDN switches and use NIC’s capabilities to directly deliver packets to the right FastClick process, avoiding any inter-core switch.
 “Metron: NFV Service Chains at the True Speed of the Underlying Hardware” is to appear at